CihadDogan/UnityProjectTemplate/README.md

 # Unity Project Template
-Folder structure template for Unity game engine projects.
+Organization of a project starts with folder sturucture.
+Espacially in game development which contains different types of resources like scripts, models, audio files, sprites etc. directory organization becomes an important part of development.
 I use this template for hyper-casual and casual mobile game projects.

 * [Animations]()
 * [Audio]()